hantsy/spring-security-oauth2-resourceserver-example/docs/keycloak.md

 < content-length: 0
 ```

+As you see, the `/greeting` is protected and requires the access user is authenticated.

 Let's generate an *Access Token* that represents the user *demouser*.
 And it is the magic key to pass through the protected resources(eg. `/greeting` endpoint) in this *Resource Server* example application.

 ```bash